zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

    :type: string
    :condition: optional

    The description of the payment.
+Descriptions do not have a maximum length in the API, but will be truncated down to 255 characters.
+The maximum description length per payment method also differs which may lead to further shortening of the already truncated description.

 .. parameter:: redirectUrl
    :type: string